LeonBroseliske/CFC/README.md

 * date: set the date format for the firewall comments, default: $(date +%d%m%Y) -> 22062016
 * fwchain: name of the firewall chain to add/del/search, default: INPUT
 * masklimit: max size of the ip ranges that can be added, default: /21
-* precheck: check if the ip that is about to be added is already in the firewall or part of a larger added range, might be a bit slow on large firewalls (~25 sec. for searching 500 ip ranges per server), default: true
+* precheck: check if the ip that is about to be added is already in the firewall or part of a larger added range, might be a bit slow on large firewalls on IPv6 (~25 sec. for searching 500 ip ranges per server), default: true
 * protected: enable the added protected ranges, default: true
 * protectedranges: ip ranges that are excluded from the 'add' function, usually the ranges owned by the local network, default: "172.16.0.0/12 10.0.0.0/8 192.168.0.0/16"
 * pythonbin: location of the used Python binary, default: /usr/bin/python3